In this article, you can find a small script that you can use as a small cheat to have access to an on-the-go backup report of your databases.

 But what happens when you do not have access to your servers, for different reasons like not having access to your VPN, but you still want to review the status of your last backups?

-Even through this backup report you have access to downloading the backup file or doing a quick restore of the database in case of a disaster situation.
+Through this backup report, you have access to downloading the backup file or doing a quick restore of the database in case of a disaster situation.

 One question.
 Why are you using inner join?
 Without inner join also I was able to get same results.
 Is inner join required for any other purpose?